Autism Affect Motor Skill Development: What Parents Miss

 According to research conducted in most nations, this is the case; autistic children are usually affected by motor delay.
 Regardless of the place of these people, the outcomes are similar.

-This implies that it is a worldwide problem – and the awareness should increase across the board.
+This implies that it is a worldwide problem, and awareness should increase across the board.

 Hope and Success Stories

-Lots of autistic children with motor skill development delay have an opportunity to study and develop properly with the assistance.
-Children who were not able to walk at the age of 3 are now dancing, biking, and playing sports at the age of 7 years -old-only by getting early assistance.
+Lots of autistic children with motor skill development delay have an opportunity to study and develop properly with assistance.
+Children who were not able to walk at the age of 3 are now dancing, biking, and playing sports at the age of 7 years old-only by getting early assistance.

 It is every child’s right to do that.